inversion-api/inversion-engine/README.md

 ### Api Permissions

-For each Api a Users can be assigned Api defined named Permissions.
+For each Api a User can be assigned Api defined named Permissions.
 Permissions are simple string tokens.
 They do not confer hierarchical privilege like roles.
-An Api designer might define Permission string such as "ADMINISTRATOR" or "SOMECOLLECTION_SOMEHTTPMETHOD".
+An Api designer might define a Permission string such as "ADMINISTRATOR" or "SOMECOLLECTION_SOMEHTTPMETHOD".
 This is a total designers choice free for all.

 Groups of Users can be created at the Account level and each Group can be given Roles and Permissions